isomerpages/singapore-customs-old/_businesses/05a-National-Single-Window/01b-TradeNet-Overview.md

 TradeNet has been the focus of several academic studies since its introduction.
 Below is a non-exhaustive list of published journal articles about TradeNet:

--   King, J. and Konsynski, B. Singapore TradeNet: A Tale of One City .
-Harvard Business School, Case 9-191-009, Cambridge, MA, 1990.
+-   King, J. and Konsynski, B. (1990).
+Singapore TradeNet: A Tale of One City.
+Harvard Business School.

--   Teo, H.H.; Tan, C.Y. and Wei, K.K.
-Organizational Transformation Using Electronic Data Interchange: The Case of TradeNet® in Singapore.
-Journal of Management Information Systems, Vol. 13, No. 4 (1997), pp.139-165.
+-   Teo, H.H., Tan, C.Y. and Wei, K.K.
+(1997).
+Organizational Transformation Using Electronic Data Interchange: The Case of TradeNet® in Singapore (Vol. 13, No. 4, pp.139-165).
+Journal of Management Information Systems.

 ## For more information on TradeNet

 {:.mobile-block}